holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 Next you have 3 **public functions**.
 If you are new to Rust, then `_:()` might seem weird.
 The input parameter has a name `_` and the type is an Object `()`.
 But it just means: "I accept anything, because I will not be using it".

 Finally you see the **return type** of each function.
 Functions that return a `Result` are very [common](https://learning-rust.github.io/docs/e3.option_and_result.html) in Rust. `ExternResult` is an enhanced Result type, specially adapted for use in zomes.
-In stead of a standard `Err`, you need a `WasmError` as the error type in your result.
+Instead of a standard `Err`, you need a `WasmError` as the error type in your result.
 Because, as we mentioned above, your zome is compiled into a WASM binary.
 So every error you want to report to the outside world is in fact a [WasmError](https://docs.rs/hdk/0.0.100/hdk/map_extern/type.ExternResult.html).

 ### Import HDK

-Becoming an expert starts by making every possible error.
-So go ahead and make some errors.
+Becoming an expert starts by making every possible mistake.
+So go ahead and make some mistakes.

 <inline-notification type="tip" title="Exercise">